 - (C) Defining outcomes in terms of sustainable economic, social and environmental benefits. - (D) Determining the interventions necessary to optimise the achievement of the intended outcomes. - (E) Developing the entity's capacity, including the capability of its leadership and the individuals within it. - (F) Managing risks and performance through robust internal control and strong public financial management. - (G) Implementing good practices in transparency, reporting, and audit to deliver effective accountability. - 3.2 Good governance is a dynamic process and the Council is committed to improving governance on a continuing basis through a process of evaluation and review.
-The Audit Committee on 16 March 2021 received the report on Gedling's "Local Code of Corporate Governance 2021/22" which set out in detail how the Council demonstrates that its governance structures comply with these seven core principles.
-An end of year review considered by Audit Committee in March 2022 has confirmed that these were in place for the whole of the financial year.
+The Audit Committee on 15 March 2022 received the report on Gedling's "Local Code of Corporate Governance 2022/23" which set out in detail how the Council demonstrates that its governance structures comply with these seven core principles.
+An end of year review considered by Audit Committee on the 14 March 2023 has confirmed that these were in place for the whole of the financial year.